OpenXiangShan/XiangShan-doc/docs/tools/xsenv-en.md

 Run `make verilog NUM_CORES=2` under `/xs-env/XiangShan`, this command will generate the Verilog of Xiangshan (dual core), the output Verilog file is `XiangShan/build/rtl/XSTop.sv`

-> Tip: Generate Verilog is slow.
+> Tip: Generating Verilog is slow.
 It is recommended to use tools such as Tmux to run these commands in background.
 You can add `CONFIG=MinimalConfig` to command-line arguments which will generate Verilog code of Xiangshan with minimal configuration.

 ## Verify Xiangshan in the simulation environment